-- a pencil or blue or black pen

-- a sharp, dark pencil for mathematical drawing

-- a ruler (showing centimetres and millimetres)

-- a mirror
+- a pencil or blue or black pen - a sharp, dark pencil for mathematical drawing - a ruler (showing centimetres and millimetres) - a mirror

-- a rubber (optional)

-If rubbers are not provided, tell pupils that they should cross out any answers they wish to change.
+Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
 Highlighter pens may be used if this is normal classroom practice.